Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 * String: **hello world.**
 	- ```MD5 Hash: 3C4292AE95BE58E0C58E4E5511F09647```

+### Message digest
+A message digest or hash, can be used to verify the integrity of a message by comparing the original hash to one generated after receipt of the message.
+If the two match, then integrity is assured.
+If they do not match, then the message was altered between transmission and receipt.

 ## Hashing Algorithms
 ### MD5 - Message Digest Algorithm
 - First published in April 1992